 According to the CDC, slip and falls are the most common cause of TBIs.
 Over 1.3 million TBIs are attributed to falls annually.
 Consequently, the elderly who are more prone to falls are uniquely at risk.

-Car accidents and other non motor-vehicle related blows to the head are responsible for many TBIs as well.
+Car accidents and other motor vehicle accidents are responsible for many TBIs as well.
 The latter includes physical fights and violent attacks.
+Motor vehicle accidents also contribute significantly to TBI-related hospitalizations and can lead to mental health issues such as post-traumatic stress disorder.

 The Impact of Traumatic Brain Injuries

 TBI patients may experience professional setbacks.
-Keeping up at the same pace at work and communicating with colleagues can be difficult.
+Keeping up at the same pace at work and communicating with colleagues can be difficult due to emotional difficulties.

 The ongoing challenges can also affect the patient’s personal life.
-Starting and finishing daily routines could become more time consuming and frustrating.
+Communication problems can lead to frustration and misunderstandings, impacting social interactions and relationships.
+Starting and finishing daily routines could become more time-consuming and frustrating.
 Family relationships will almost certainly change.
 In some cases, the TBI victim will be totally dependent on caregivers.

 Short Term